speechly/docs/content/slu-examples/basics.md

 In the shopping example above, the entities are `color` and `product` that have the values `blue` and `jackets`, respectively.
 An entity can take different values, and your configuration should give a variety of examples of these.

 # How many example utterances must I provide?
 Quite a few, but this is not as tedious as you might think.
-Even simple Speechly configurations can be written as compact *templates* that expand into a large set of example utterances.
+Even simple Speechly configurations can be written as compact *Templates* that expand into a large set of example utterances.
 For example, the configuration
 ```
 product = [t shirts | hoodies | jackets | jeans | slacks | shorts | sneakers | sandals]
 color = [black | white | blue | red | green | yellow | purple | brown | gray]
 *search show me $color(color) $product(product)
 ```
 declares two variables, `product` and `color`, and assigns to both a list of relevant values.
-The 3rd line defines a *template* that generates 72 example utterances that each have "show me" followed by a color entity and a product entity, with their values taken from the respective lists.
+The 3rd line defines a *Template* that generates 72 example utterances that each have "show me" followed by a color entity and a product entity, with their values taken from the respective lists.

 # How do intents and entities appear in my application?
 Our spoken language understanding system extracts intents and entities from the user's speech input, and returns these to your application.
 When using one of our [Client Libraries](/client-libraries/), handling of intents and entities is done via our [Client API](/client-libraries/client-api-reference).
 The same API provides your application with a raw transcript of the users speech.

-However, we provide a collection of [standard variables](/slu-examples/standard-variables/) that capture different ways to phrase many common entities, such as various types of numbers, dates, time expressions, email addresses, person names, and so on.

 # What is a well-designed example utterance?
 Since Speechly is a **spoken language** understanding system, it is important to use example utterances that as precisely as possible reflect how users **talk**.
 An example utterance is (probably) good, if it sounds natural when spoken out aloud.